 After graduating from the Ontario Veterinary College in 1997, Dr. Nykamp worked in a mixed animal private practice for two years.
 She returned to OVC in 1999 for a rotating internship in small animal medicine and surgery followed by a residency in Diagnostic Imaging at Cornell University in Ithaca, NY.
 Dr. Nykamp successfully completed the board certification in Diagnostic Imaging in 2003 and returned to the Ontario Veterinary College as an assistant professor.
 Dr. Nykamp has been a Diplomate of the American College of Veterinary Radiologists since 2003.
 She is currently the Associate Dean, Clinical Program at the Ontario Veterinary College.

-Kim Robinson, Managing Director, OVC Pet Trust
+Bailey Kagan, Managing Director (Acting), OVC Pet Trust